Niels Benedikter

 • The Global Organic Textile Standard (GOTS) defines environmental and social standards for production of textiles.
 In Germany "kbA" (for cotton etc.) and "kbT" (for wool etc.) designate organic production.

-• Maas Natur: well-established
+• Maas Natur

 • Pure Waste: textiles made from recycled cotton.
 (Cotton production was one of the main reasons for the drying out of the Aral Sea.
 The resulting salt plains produce dust storms, and crops in the region are destroyed by salt being deposited onto the land.
 Summers have become hotter and melting levels of glaciers increased by 12 times, adding to the scarcity of water.)